1Password vs. LastPass (2021): Which is better?

-Just like IOS and Android the rivalry between 1Password vs LastPass in 2021 has also taken place and a lot of users just like us are confused about which one is better between 1Password vs LastPass.
+Like IOS and Android, the rivalry between 1Password vs LastPass in 2021 has also taken place, and many users like us are confused about which one is better between 1Password vs. LastPass.
 Well, don’t worry because in this article you will get the answer.
-Furthermore, we will also compare them side by side to see which one offers the best security and discuss other factors as well.
+Furthermore, we will also compare them side by side to see which one offers the best security and discuss other factors.

-When it comes to password manager 1Password vs LastPass are the only two competitors in the market.
-So, let’s compare the features of them side by side and see which one secures the battle for the no 1 spot.
+When it comes to a password manager, 1Password vs. LastPass are the only two competitors in the market.
+So, let’s compare their features side by side and see which one secures the battle for the no one spot.

 |Ratings||4.7 Star||4.2 Star|

 |Platforms||macOS, Windows, Chrome, Linux, IOS, Android||macOS, Windows, Chrome, Linux, IOS, Android|

 |Browser Extension||Chrome, Firefox, Edge, Safari||Chrome, Opera, Firefox, Internet Explorer, Safari|

 1Password vs. LastPass: Which one is more secure?